pdobsan/oama/README.md

 ### Compiled static binaries

 Each release contains compiled executables of `oama` which should work on most Linux distributions.
-Currently Linux/x86_64 and Linux/aarch64(arm64) binaries are provided.
+Currently, Linux/x86_64 and Linux/aarch64(arm64) binaries are provided.
 Select the version you want to download from [releases](https://github.com/pdobsan/oama/releases).